-We have applied to have our ordinary shares approved for listing on the Nasdaq Global Select Market under the symbol "AVGO."
+Our ordinary shares have been approved for listing on the Nasdaq Global Select Market under the symbol "AVGO."

 Transfer Agent and Registrar

 The transfer agent and registrar for our ordinary shares is Computershare Inc.

 COMPARISON OF SHAREHOLDER RIGHTS

 We are incorporated under the laws of Singapore.
 The following discussion summarizes material differences between the rights of holders of our ordinary shares and the rights of holders of the common stock of a typical corporation incorporated under the laws of the state of Delaware which result from differences in governing documents and the laws of Singapore and Delaware.